Cour-Maugis sur Huisne

 Cour-Maugis sur Huisne (/fr/) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Boissy-Maugis (the seat), Courcerault, Maison-Maugis and Saint-Maurice-sur-Huisne.

 Geography

+The commune is made up of the following collection of villages and hamlets, Saint-Laurent, La Grande Foucaudière, La Diardière, L'Aunay Boucher, La Coutellerie, Les Augerets, Figny, Pomerai, Maison-Maugis, Courcerault and La Beaudonnière.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+Three rivers the Huisne, La Commeauche and La Jambée, flow through the commune.

 Points of interest

 National heritage sites

 The Commune has four buildings and areas listed as a Monument historique.